TeachingMaterial/ELEE1119_Exercises/src/Learning_C/Learning_C.md

 In C programming, `printf()` is one of the main output function.
 The function sends formatted output to the screen.
 For example, the code below is a modified version of the helloworld programme we wrote a moment ago.

-Create a new file `nano inputoutput.c` and reproduce the code below:
+Create a new file `vim inputoutput.c` and reproduce the code below:

 ```c
 #include <stdio.h>